No Extracurricular Activities? Here Are 6 Tips to Boost Your Resume

 Instead of: Retail Sales Assistant at gaming store

-Write: "As a retail sales assistant, I consistently exceeded sales goals by 15% by implementing upselling techniques and providing excellent customer service.
+Write: "As a retail sales assistant, I consistently exceeded sales goals by 15% by implementing upselling techniques and providing excellent customer service."

 Volunteer work